Ryan3435/kafka-blockshare/README.md

    `git clone https://github.com/Ryan3435/kafka-blockshare`

 3. Start the installation script.
 Installation of tools takes a long time, be patient.
 This script will also build the client application and start the blockchain network.
+(Note: This process can take longer more than an hour.)

    `./setup_env.sh`